 - When Eric "Eazy-E" Wright of the rap group N.W.A. revealed that he'd developed full-blown AIDS, he spent the remaining few months of his life telling anyone who would listen that he didn't get the disease from gay sex, but from good old fashioned groupie banging.

 - When Magic Johnson revealed he was HIV-positive, he was quick to assure the public that he was heterosexual.
-(To his credit, he soon realized the potential Unfortunate Implications and reached out to homosexual groups for his HIV/AIDS activism.)
+To his credit, he soon realized the potential Unfortunate Implications and reached out to homosexual groups for his HIV/AIDS activism.
+At the time it was believed only homosexuals or drug addicts could catch HIV or AIDS, and he used his activism to make it clear anyone could catch the disease.

 - Cultural critic Devon Carbado wrote that he liked to play a game when reading articles about and interviews with gay author James Baldwin: Count how many lines it takes for the author to somehow announce that he is heterosexual, usually via mentioning a wife.
 According to Carbado, it is always (or nearly always) in the low single digits.